manosim/css-edit-groups/README.md

 ## Snippet Included

 It's really simple to create a group.
-All you have to do is type `group` and press tab.
-Then the snippet will automatically get created and all you can to do is type the name of the group.
+All you have to do is type `group` and press `tab`.
+Then the snippet will automatically get created and all you have to do is type the name of the group.
+It is automatically typed in the start and the end of the group.

     /* @group MyCustomGroup */